JanssenProject/jans/docs/janssen-server/recipes/adaptive-authn.md

 ## Want to contribute?

-If you'd like to contribute content to this page, check out our[Contribution guide](https://docs.jans.io/head/CONTRIBUTING/).
+If you'd like to contribute content to this page, check out our [Contribution guide](https://docs.jans.io/head/CONTRIBUTING/).